rhkhoo/Synthetic_Opioid_Deaths/README.md

 # Synthetic_Opioid_Deaths
-Thinkful Capstone 1 investigating how synthetic opioids has affected death rates per state.
+Thinkful Capstone 1 investigating how synthetic opioids have affected death rates per state.
-Data from Centers for Medicare and Medicaid Services
+Data from Centers for Medicare and Medicaid Services 2014